aarav-gupta01/smart-home-sensor/README.md

 ### Troubleshooting the Wi-Fi connection

-The Wi-Fi wait in `connect_network()` is an unbounded loop that only tests `isconnected()`, so a failure to associate presents as an indefinite hang after `Connecting...` with no diagnostic.
-To find the cause, interrupt with Ctrl+C (not Ctrl+D, which soft-reboots and clears globals) and query the interface at the REPL:
+The Wi-Fi wait in `connect_network()` gives up after ten seconds and prints `wlan.status()`, so a failure to associate reports its own cause on the serial console.
+At boot the attempt repeats, so the status code reappears every ten seconds for as long as the connection keeps failing.
+To investigate further, interrupt with Ctrl+C (not Ctrl+D, which soft-reboots and clears globals) and query the interface at the REPL:

 ```python
 import network